 The basic idea of the proof is to find a transverse projective structure of the foliation.
 Once it is shown, it is not so hard to show that $\cF$ is diffeomorphic to $\cF_\mu$ for some $\mu$.
 Ghys constructed the transverse projective structure by using the theory of hyperbolic dynamical systems.
 Kononenko and Yue \cite{KY97} gave an alternative proof of Theorem \ref{thm:Ghys local}\footnote{ They proved the $C^3$ conjugacy of foliations.
-However, we can recover the $C^\infty$ conjugacy from their result with the regularity theorem of conjugacies between Anosov flows by de la Llave and Moriy\'on \cite{LM88}.}.
+However, it must be the $C^\infty$ conjugacy by a regularity theorem of conjugacies between Anosov flows by de la Llave and Moriy\'on \cite{LM88}.}.
 They used the vanishing of a twisted cohomology of the lattice $\Gamma$, which is closely related to the leafwise cohomology of $\cF_\Gamma$ valued in the symmetric two-forms on the normal bundle of $T\cF$.
 So, it may possible to reduce Theorem \ref{thm:Ghys local} to the vanishing of the bundle-valued leafwise cohomology.